cyberrangecz/docs/docs/user-guide-basic/administration-agenda/groups.md

 This page is used to list all groups created in the KYPO platform.
 Groups are essential to the user-access, as the access roles are not assigned to specific users but groups.
 The user acquires access to the KYPO portal agendas based on the roles of the groups they belong to.
+Each group also has a separate detail page containing additional information about it.
+This page can be accessed upon clicking on the group's name.

 ![group-overview](../../img/user-guide-basic/administration-agenda/groups/group-overview.png)